 You’ve done your research, asked informed questions and evaluated your options – and you’ve found a vacation home and financing option that work for you.
 Now it’s time to close the deal.

 At the closing, you and the seller transfer funds and sign all applicable paperwork to finalize the transaction.
 Real estate agents, closing agents, attorneys, and mortgage and title representatives may also be present.
-Our loan consultant will help you prepare for closing, including providing you with an estimate of any closing fees.
+Our loan officer will help you prepare for closing, including providing you with an estimate of any closing fees.

 Once the papers are signed and fees are paid, you'll get the keys to your new vacation home.